akashacms/akashacms-website/documents/news/2020/08/jamstack-websites.html.md

 * (**M**) Markup, both as HTML and HTML templates, are used to dynamically update pages using the JavaScript and retrieved data
 * (**STACK**) Because, well, every software product is described as a Stack, right?

 That's simple enough, static assets and fast page load times.
-But it says "_sites or apps_" and requires deployment to a CDN.
+But the JAMStack definition says "_sites or apps_" and requires deployment to a CDN.
 Why do they explicitly call out those points?
 Is there a real difference between JAMStack and a static website generator?

 In a system like AkashaCMS, the user edits Markdown or AsciiDoc files, then runs a tool to render those files to HTML+CSS+JS, and uses _rsync_ to deploy to a web server.
-Like the JAMStack model, that is static assets uploaded to a hosting system.
+This is the JAMStack and statically generated website model, uploading static HTML+CSS+JS assets to a hosting system.
 A couple observations:

-* A statically generated website does not require use of backend API's or DOM manipulation
+* A statically generated website does not **require** backend API's or DOM manipulation, but can include JS that calls backend API's and performs DOM manipulation, if needed
 * We can use modern HTML+CSS+JS in a statically generated website
-* The statically generated website certainly can include JS that calls backend API's and performs DOM manipulation, if needed
+* The statically generated website can be hosted on cheap shared web hosting that uses Apache or NGINX web-servers
-* The statically generated website can be hosted on cheap shared web hosting that uses Apache or NGINX webservers
+* Such websites can be hosted to a CDN to aid delivery to readers around the world
 * Why is there an insistence on deployment to a CDN?

-In other words - a JAMStack site is a subset of the statically generated websites.
+In other words - a JAMStack site is a subset of the statically generated websites, since JAMStack is a statically generated website with additional constraints.
 In both cases pre-rendered HTML+CSS+JavaScript are deployed to a hosting location, and the hosting location does nothing other than deliver the files to web browsers.
-The difference is the presence of JavaScript and API's and DOM Manipulation.
+The difference is the reliance on JavaScript and API's and DOM Manipulation.

 With both, we skip a bunch of complexity and cost arising from using dynamically executed services to dynamically generate websites (e.g. Drupal or Wordpress).